awestlake87/pyo3-asyncio/README.md

     - Replace `pyo3_asyncio::get_event_loop` with `pyo3_asyncio::<runtime>::get_current_loop`
 5. After all conversions have been replaced with their `v0.14` counterparts, `pyo3_asyncio::try_init` can safely be removed.

+> The `v0.13` API will likely still be supported in version `v0.15`, but no solid guarantees after that point.

 ## Known Problems

 This library can give spurious failures during finalization prior to PyO3 release `v0.13.2`.
 Make sure your PyO3 dependency is up-to-date!